saptarshibasu/elasticsearch-study/README.md

 * If the elected master detects that a node has disconnected, however, this situation is treated as an immediate failure.
 The master bypasses the timeout and retry setting values and attempts to remove the node from the cluster
 * Similarly, if a node detects that the elected master has disconnected, this situation is treated as an immediate failure.
 The node bypasses the timeout and retry settings and restarts its discovery phase to try and find or elect a new master
 * For the cluster to be fully operational, it must have one active master
-* Elasticsearch does not have transactions
-* All index and delete operations are written to the translog or transaction log after being processed by the internal Lucene index but before they are acknowledged
+* All index and delete operations are written to the `translog` or `transaction log` after being processed by the internal Lucene index but before they are acknowledged
 * Lucene commit is not invoked after every write operation.
 It is invoked periodically in the background.
 Therefore in case of a crash, the lucene changes since the last commit are replayed from the translog
 * After every Lucene commit, a new translog is started
 * By default, `index.translog.durability` is set to `request` meaning that Elasticsearch will only report success of an index, delete, update, or bulk request to the client after the translog has been successfully fsynced and committed on the primary and on every allocated replica.
 If `index.translog.durability` is set to `async` then Elasticsearch fsyncs and commits the translog only every `index.translog.sync_interval` which means that any operations that were performed just before a crash may be lost when the node recovers